mimikgit/cocoapod-EdgeUser/README.md

 The **mimik Client Library for iOS suite** consists of three individual cocoapod components:

     - EdgeCore
-    - EdgeEngine (or EdgeEngineDeveloper)
+    - EdgeEngineDeveloper (or EdgeEngine for enterprise solutions)
     - EdgeUser

 By leveraging the **`EdgeCore cocoapod component`**, developers can build applications compatible with the edgeEngine Runtime.

 Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of network calls.

-Furthermore, the **`EdgeEngine (or EdgeEngineDeveloper) cocoapod component`** provides edgeEngine Runtime lifecycle control API, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.
+Furthermore, the **`EdgeEngineDeveloper (or EdgeEngine for enterprise solutions) cocoapod component`** provides edgeEngine Runtime lifecycle control API, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.

-Expanding the client library ecosystem is the **`EdgeUser cocoapod component`**, providing additional user facing API.
+Expanding the client library ecosystem is the **`EdgeUser cocoapod component`**, providing API for integrating mimik Hybrid Edge Cloud edge and backend microservices.

 ## Supported Platforms, Targets